vladghita/cnc-plotter/README.md

 # cnc-plotter

-Software for controlling of CNC machines
+Software for controlling of CNC machines in Windows

 Based on C++/MFC as a Microsoft Visual Studio 2010 project